CompuTec/computec-docs/docs/labels/using-computec-labels/overview.md

 In this section, specific printing scenarios, based on particular examples, are presented.

-A video with a few scenarios performed, and a description of each step is available here<!-- TODO: Video link -->.
+A video with a few scenarios performed, and a description of each step is available [here](https://www.youtube.com/watch?v=S5urmvsi-M0).